sgodfrey66/Polls_and_press/part_01/readme.md

-# Part 1
+# Part 1: Roundtable Lightning Talks

-Due: February 16, 2018

 ## Overview

 In this section, you will be presenting three potential topics to your coursemates (and fellow well-wishers!)
-You will be presenting your findings in the form of a [lightning talk](https://en.wikipedia.org/wiki/Lightning_talk).
+You will be presenting your findings in the form of an informal [lightning talk](https://en.wikipedia.org/wiki/Lightning_talk).

-#### Your Slides Must Be on Google Slides.
-No Exceptions!
+**You do not need to prepare slides for your talk.
+Just be prepared to discuss it with your colleagues.**

 ## How to select a topic